 We really enjoyed it and were proud of each dish.
 My Thai green curry tasted completely different from the curry I used to make at home back in London, from the ready-made shop-bought paste.

 Another great bit in this full-on Thai cooking class was learning the process of making sweet sticky rice, my favourite dessert.
-The fun part was going to the garden and cutting a giant palm tree leaf for wrapping up my sweet treats.
+The fun part was going to the garden and cutting a giant palm tree leaf to wrap up my sweet treats.

 Both Charlie and I chose Massaman Curry, which Charlie executed gracefully.
 It involved a lot of work to prepare the curry paste from scratch, but it was worth it in the end.
 The dish was beautiful and so satisfying.
 Look at Charlie proudly presenting his creation.